 34. Don’t Use the Word ‘Newsletter’ in Your Subject Line

 Joe D’Eramo, Copywriter & Marketing/PR Consultant, HiRoad Communications

-My advice to people starting a newsletter is never, never include the word newsletter in your subject line.
-You might as well ask them to delete the e-mail.
+My advice to people starting a newsletter is never, never include the word “newsletter” in your subject line.
+You might as well ask them to delete the email.

-With some exceptions, most people, even valued customers, aren’t necessarily looking to read another newsletter.
-They just want to get through their in-box and move on.
-Your subject line really must give them a reason to at least view your newsletter in the preview pane.
-My best advice on subject lines is use a how to line.
-How to save more money., How to spend less time., anything that tells the reader that they will benefit by opening.
+With some exceptions, most people—even valued customers—aren’t necessarily looking to read another newsletter.
+They want to get through their inbox and move on.
+Your subject line must give them a reason to at least view your newsletter in the preview pane.
+I know this from being a Constant Contact reseller and having written e-newsletters for more than 50 clients during the past 10 years.